cmeerbeek/splunk-vagrant-ubuntu-vmware/README.md

 This setup is based on the [Bento Ubuntu 16.04 box](https://atlas.hashicorp.com/bento/boxes/ubuntu-16.04).

-Make sure you put the correct Splunk deb-file in the **sw** folder and change the Vagrantfile accordingly.
+Make sure you put the correct Splunk deb-file in the **sw** folder and change the SPLUNK_DEB constant in the Vagrantfile accordingly.

-Start the VM with: vagrant up --provider vmware_fusion.
+* Start the VM with: vagrant up --provider vmware_fusion.
-If you want to provision after setup run: vagrant reload --provision
+* If you want to provision after setup run: vagrant reload --provision

 ## ChangeLog